Best Food Sources for Every Vitamin and Mineral

 Pumpkin seeds (592 mg/100g) | Dark chocolate/cocoa (176 mg/100g) | Spinach (79 mg/100g) | Almonds (270 mg/100g) | Black beans (70 mg/100g)

-Dark chocolate isn't just delicious—it's a legitimate magnesium source.
-One ounce of 70%+ cacao chocolate provides 60+ mg of magnesium (about 20% of your daily need).
-Spinach is high in magnesium, but like calcium, it's affected by oxalate content—your body absorbs magnesium from spinach, but not quite as efficiently as from pumpkin seeds.
+Dark chocolate isn't just delicious—it's a genuine magnesium source.
+One ounce of 70%+ cacao chocolate gives you 60+ mg of magnesium (about 20% of your daily need).
+Spinach is high in magnesium too, but like with calcium, the oxalate content gets in the way—your body absorbs magnesium from spinach, just not as efficiently as from pumpkin seeds.

 Zinc: The Immune Mineral

 Zinc is critical for immunity, wound healing, and protein synthesis.
-Animal sources are far superior: oysters and other shellfish blow everything else out of the water.
-Oysters contain 78 mg per 100 grams—a stunning concentration that would require eating pounds of plant foods to match.
+Animal sources are far superior here.
+Oysters especially—they contain 78 mg per 100 grams, a concentration you'd need pounds of plant foods to match.

 Top Zinc Sources: